-Lenders regularly use credit ratings to help them measure the risk of lending to you.
+Lenders routinely use credit ratings to help them measure the risk of lending to you.
 In practical terms, your credit score can help them assess how much they are prepared to lend you – or whether they will lend to you at all.

 What is included in your credit report?

-Basically, your credit report provides lenders with three categories of information about you: personal data, public record information, and credit data.
+Basically, your credit report provides lenders with three categories of information about you:

-Personal data includes just that – your full name, date of birth, gender, home address (usually current and last two addresses), driver's license number, and employer details.
 Public record data searches for publicly available information, including whether you have been subject to court proceedings involving unsettled credit, bankruptcy, or other personal insolvency matters.

 However, the most critical part of most people’s credit report is their credit history.
-As such, when you apply for any credit product, your lender will have access to the following information:
+As such, when you apply for any credit product, your prospective lender will have access to the following information:

-• Loan enquiries you have made in the last five years (including names of credit providers you have applied to)
+• Loan enquiries you have made in the last five years (including the names of credit providers you have applied to)

 • Details of any current debt, including name of the provider, date the account opened, the current limit of the account, the account type, and two-year repayment history showing whether you have made regular, on-time payments